Monday - Friday

 A second typical example:

-This time using acoustic analysis on a different patient; pre-operatively the speaking voice is centered around 110 hz, or A3 on a piano, middle average for a biologic male.
+This time using acoustic analysis above on a different patient, Pre-operatively the speaking voice is centered around 110 hz, or A2 on a piano, middle average for a biologic male.
 Post-operatively the voice is now nicely centered around 240 hz, or C4 "middle C" in the center of the female range, representing more than an octave of pitch elevation.
-The goal was not for maximal pitch elevation, but for a final result that sounds natural and as close to or within the female range as would be suitable for one's body size and baseline anatomy.
+The goal was not for maximal pitch elevation but for a final result that sounds natural and as close to or within the female range as would be suitable for one's body size and baseline anatomy.

 All of the feminization procedures come packaged to include the cost of the surgery, pre-operative consultation, all post-operative visits, ALL hospital charges for outpatient surgery (see below regarding chaperones), all associated anesthesia fees, as well as MediCab transportation to and from the hotel and hospital on the day of surgery, 2-nights Marriott Hotel stay and appropriate taxes.
 Airport transfers, clinic transfers, meals, entertainment, special testing or additional rooms are not included.
-A-la-carte discounts are not available.
-Pricing is based on the amount of operative time, O.R. personnel, pre and post-operative care and difficulty required to achieve the desired results.
-The package for the "triple" is currently $7,000.
-The package for the minimally-invasive glottoplasty alone is currently $5,000.
+The package for the "triple" or "double" is currently $7,000.
+The package for the minimally-invasive glottoplasty alone ("single") is currently $5,250.
+The hospital requires payment of a 50% deposit to secure a confirmed surgery date.
+Unfortunately, we do not participate in Care Credit or have payment plans available.

 What if I would like to come in just for a consultation?

 A: Consultations are one hour and include voice analysis, physical examination, a scope of the voicebox and a lengthy discussion regarding expectations.
-The charge is $500, however, the fee will be applied towards the cost of a surgery package if you choose to proceed.
+The charge is $500 and will be applied towards the cost of a surgery package if you choose to proceed.

 How many surgeries does the Center perform?
 Is the surgeon Board Certified?
 Fellowship trained?